arduino-libraries/SigFox/README.md

 1. In the Arduino IDE, navigate to Sketch > Include Library > Manage Libraries
 1. Then the Library Manager will open and you will find a list of libraries that are already installed or ready for installation.
-1. Then search for EduIntro using the search bar.
+1. Then search for SigFox using the search bar.
 1. Click on the text area and then select the specific version and install it.

 ### Second Method